 Unfortunately, even when bicyclists follow these precautions, they can still become victims of serious accidents.
 If you were hit by a car or another vehicle while biking, you may be entitled to compensation for your damages.
 Often, these accidents occur because a motorist is not paying attention or is acting recklessly or negligently.
 When this is the case, The Fran Haasch Law Group can help you fight to hold the liable individual accountable.

-Contact our firm online or by phone at (727) 228-6220 to schedule a free evaluation with one of our Clearwater bicycle accident attorneys today.
+Contact our firm online or by phone at (727) 784-8191 to schedule an evaluation with one of our Clearwater bicycle accident attorneys today.

 Common Causes of Bicycle Accidents

 When it comes to bicycle accidents, the cause of the accident can be multifactorial.
 On a road like US 19 that runs through Clearwater, most of the vehicles are cars or trucks that are significantly larger and more powerful than a bicycle.
 As a result, accidents usually result in the cyclist getting injured.
 Cyclists are often as prone to serious road accidents as pedestrians—even if they wear protective gear.

 Some of the most common causes of bicycle accidents include:

 - Sudden merging into a side lane or wrong turn at the intersection

 - Negligent or distracted driving

 - Not maintaining an adequate amount of distance behind the cyclist

 - Driving under the influence of alcohol or drugs